Softorage/Softorage/content/software/darktable.md

         official: true

 sysreq:
+  General:
     -
       min: "A CPU that supports SSE2 (almost all Intel CPUs after Pentium 4)"
       recm: "New generation CPUs"
     -
       min: "Less than 4GB RAM and more than 4 to 8GB swap space"
       recm: "4GB or more RAM and 4 to 8GB swap space"

 developer: ["Johannes Hanika<OD>", "Others"]